Comparing Paper Reading Diaries to Pageticker - Pilot Study Results

 Overview

-We’ve been working closely with three pilot schools since January who have been providing us with valuable early-stage feedback.
+In the infancy of Pageticker in early 2025 we worked closely with three pilot schools who provided us with valuable early-stage feedback.

 During this early phase, the one question we really wanted to answer was, is Pageticker really getting children to read more?
-Well, four months in and we think we have some evidence.
+Here are our conclusions.

 With paper reading diaries we found that on average, there were 11.2 logs made per student per month from September to January.

-As it was, when we dug into the database, we were delighted to find that on average, there were 19.9 logs made per student per month from February to May using the app.
+As it was, when we dug into the data, we were delighted to find that on average, parents made an average of 19.9 logs made per student per month from February to May using the app.

 Comparison